Carola Häggkvist: 1990–1991: New image, independence, and Eurovision victory

-In 1990, she returned to Melodifestivalen, with "Mitt i ett äventyr" (In the middle of an adventure).
+In 1990, she returned to Melodifestivalen, with "Mitt i ett äventyr" ("In the middle of an adventure").
 The song finished second in the festival, failing to earn Häggkvist the right to represent Sweden at Eurovision.
 Edin-Ådahl won the event.
 Her comeback album, titled Much More, was released, earning a gold certificate in Sweden.
 However, Häggkvist and songwriter Stephan Berg had already begun planning another attempt at Eurovision.

-In 1991, she returned to Melodifestivalen with "Fångad av en stormvind" (Captured by a lovestorm).
+In 1991, she returned to Melodifestivalen with "Fångad av en stormvind" ("Captured by a lovestorm").
 The song won the festival by thirty-two points and became the Swedish entry for the Eurovision Song Contest in Rome.
 British bookmakers considered Häggkvist second favourite to win the contest.
 On the night of the contest, with one voting jury left to announce their scores, three countries remained in contention to win the contest: Sweden, with 146 points; Israel, with 139; and France, with 134.
 Neither Israel nor Sweden won any points from the Italian jury, but France won twelve, leaving Sweden and France tied for first place with 146 at the conclusion of the voting.
-Sweden won the contest after a recount, having received five ten-point scores during the voting versus France's two.
+Sweden won the contest after a countback, having received five ten-point scores during the voting versus France's two.
 "Fångad av en stormvind" became a huge hit in Europe, and was followed by a compilation album, Hits, and a Christmas album, Jul.
 After her victory, she released an international version of "Much More" and went on an extended promotional tour throughout Europe.
 Her album produced several hits, among them "I'll live" and "All the Reasons to Live".